 We completed an Energy Audit in 2021 and are using the results to help improve our building including our lighting and HVAC system.
 See the study here.

 We have conducted a series of Community Conversations to determine how our library can have a stronger impact on community needs.
-A full report is coming soon.
+A full report can be found here.